-In that time the land has eroded significantly and experienced what are called Translational Slides, in which the top layer of earth and all that’s attached to it comes off in great sheets toppling into the lake below.
+Since beginning the project, the land has eroded significantly and experienced what are called Translational Slides, in which the top layer of earth and all that’s attached to it comes off in great sheets toppling into the lake below.

-While erosion is a natural phenomenon, the pace at which this proceeds is not.
-Since June, some parts of the shore have lost up to ten feet.
-Some days when I go to work there, the ground literally falls away beneath my feet,
+While erosion is a natural phenomenon, the pace at which this proceeds is not.In one year’s time, ten to fifteen feet of land has simply vanished, plunging into Lake Superior.
+Some days the ground literally falls away beneath my feet.